screendotgarden/screengarden-obsidian/README.md

 This is the [Obsidian](https://obsidian.md) plugin for [screen.garden](https://screen.garden).

-screen.garden is the best way to collaborate within Obsidian and get access to [amazing features](https://screen.garden/features) like one-off sharing and editing your vault on the web.
+screen.garden is the best way to collaborate within Obsidian and get access to [amazing features](https://screen.garden/features) like:

-A [demo video](https://www.youtube.com/watch?v=tMV1DoJObfc) shows some of those features—check it out!
+- Realtime note collaboration with live cursors
+- Presence so you can see where others are editing in a vault
+- Folder- or vault-level sharing
+- Fine-grained permissions with private and public collections
+- File sync—share images, videos, and any other file alongside your live notes
+- Web access—read and edit your notes on the web

+And much more.

 ## Installing